YashM7/exam-interface/README.md

 The working application demo can be found at https://exam-interface-frontend.onrender.com

-The application is hosted on a free service (Render) so the first request might make 30 seconds to respond, after that all requests will be normal.
+The application is hosted on a free service (Render) so the first request might take 30 seconds to respond, after that all requests will be normal.

 ## 🚀 Getting Started